 Some sites didn’t make this list, as they weren’t quite game-like enough, don’t teach code, cost money, focus on young learners, or are targeted specifically to pretty advanced coders, but they deserve a mention nonetheless!

 - VIM Adventures

 - Hack ‘n’ Slash

-All these coding games can do is help you practice, though.
-Ultimately, being a coder is about going out and building your own things.
-Using sites like CodinGame and Codewars can help you keep your skills honed and growing, but after you’ve learned basic syntax, building progressively bigger projects is the best way to keep learning.
+All these coding games do is help you practice, though.
+Ultimately, being a coder is about building your own things.
+Using sites like CodinGame and Codewars can help you keep your skills honed and growing, but after you’ve learned the basic syntax, building progressively bigger projects is the best way to keep learning.